Here is how Project Charter can guide Project Managers…

-Most at times, the Project Charter is been prepared by the Project Sponsor but at times, this function can be delegated to a Project Manager.
+Most at times, the Project Charter is been prepared by the Project Sponsor but at times, this function can be delegated to a Project Managers.
 Anytime the Project Manager prepares the Project charter, it must be signed by the Project Sponsor before any stakeholder can reckon with it.

 Project Charter, most at times can be published on the Project intranet website for accessibility but it is not a document that is available for everyone.
 It is meant for a specific group of people, most especially the top management.

 In my previous article, I have talked about the definition of a Project charter as well as how to actually create a Project Charter.
 In this article, I want to round up on that discussion by looking at more steps that you need to take when you are trying to create a Project Charter.

 I will also focus extensively on the use of project charter in project management so that businesses can make the right decisions as far as project management is concerned.